-- (a) First Offense: The first offense will result in suspension from school for three (3) days. - (b) Second Offense: The second offense will result in suspension from school for five (5) days. - (c) Third Offense: The third offense will result in suspension from school for ten (10) days.
+First Offense: The first offense will result in suspension from school or assignment to in-school suspension for one (1) to three (3) days.

+Second Offense: The second offense will result in suspension from school or assignment to in-school suspension for three (3) to five (5) days.

+Third Offense: The third offense will result in suspension from school or assignment to in-school suspension for five (5) to ten (10) days.